Auth0 vs Hanko for Solo Developers

 Enterprise features.
 Auth0 has SAML SSO, SCIM, organizations, and compliance certifications.
 Hanko focuses on passkeys and doesn't have enterprise SSO features.
 If your customers need SAML login, Auth0 is the answer.
 Hanko isn't built for that market.

 Maturity and ecosystem.
 Auth0 has been around since 2013, processes billions of logins monthly, and has SDKs for every framework.
 Hanko is younger and smaller.
-The community and ecosystem are growing but not comparable to Auth0's.
+Its main repository opened in March 2022 and now sits at 8,939 GitHub stars with 1,014 forks, and the web-component packages pull roughly 9,000 npm downloads a week combined.
+That is real and growing traction, but it is not comparable to Auth0's decade of scale.
 If you need battle-tested stability, Auth0 has the track record.

 Browser support.
 Passkeys require WebAuthn browser support.
 Modern browsers (Chrome, Safari, Firefox, Edge) support it, but older browsers and some edge cases don't.
 Hanko provides email passcode fallback.
 Auth0 works everywhere because traditional auth flows don't depend on browser capabilities.